Recommendations on foundation governance

 The board conducts annual board evaluations, including assessment of the board’s competence profile.
 Every third year, an in-depth mapping the existing competencies within the board is made with the assistance of external facilitators, highlighting any areas where the board will need to strengthen its capacities.

-2.3.2.
-It is recommended that, with due respect of any right in the articles of association to make appointments, the board of directors approves a structured, thorough and transparent process for selection and nomination of candidates for the board of directors.
+2.3.2 It is recommended that the board of directors approve a structured, thorough and transparent process for selection and nomination of candidates for the board of directors, taking into account any right in the articles of association to make appointments.

 The LEO Foundation is in compliance with this recommendation.

 When new appointments are needed, the board establishes an ad hoc nomination committee to identify new candidates for the board.
 Based on the work in the committee, candidates are presented to the full board for discussion and approval.
-All candidates are selected through an open and transparent process and in accordance with written procedures and established criteria concerning eligibility and independence.
+All candidates are selected through an open and transparent process, supported by an executive search firm and in accordance with written procedures and established criteria concerning eligibility and independence.

 No members of the board are nominated or elected by any public authorities, organisations or other third parties.

-2.3.3.
-It is recommended that members of the board of directors are appointed on the basis of their personal qualities and competences, taking into account the collective competences of the board, and that when composing and nominating new members to the board, the need for introducing new talent is weighed against the need for continuity and the need for diversity in relation to, inter alia, commercial and grants experience, age and gender.
+2.3.3 It is recommended that members of the board of directors are appointed on the basis of their personal qualities and competences, taking into account the collective competences of the board.
+When composing and nominating new members to the board, the need for introducing new talent should be weighed against the need for continuity and the need for diversity in relation to, inter alia, commercial and grants experience, age and gender.

-2.3.4.
-It is recommended that in the management commentary in the annual report and on the commercial foundation’s website, if any, there is an account of the composition of the board of directors, including its diversity, and that the following information is provided on each board member:
+2.3.4 It is recommended that both in the management commentary in the annual report and on the commercial foundation’s website, if any, there is an account of the composition of the board of directors, including its diversity, and that the following information is provided on each board member:

-- the name and position of the member,
+• the name and the position of the member,

-- date of original appointment to the board, whether the member has been re-elected, and expiry of the current election period,
+• date of original appointment to the board, whether the member has been reappointed, and expiry of the current appointment period,

-- other managerial positions held by the member, including positions on executive boards, boards of directors and supervisory boards and board committees in Danish and foreign foundations, enterprises and institutions, as well as other demanding organization tasks,
+• other managerial positions held by the member, including positions on executive boards, boards of directors and supervisory boards and board committees in Danish and foreign foundations, enterprises and institutions, as well as other demanding organisation tasks,

 The LEO Foundation is in compliance with this recommendation.